42-AI/Python-Bootcamp-Corrections/correction_03.md

 plt.show()
 ```

-You should see a Red, Blue, Green, Inverted and Gray version of the image (**implementation for grayscale may vary, the defendee may change the arguments of the to_grayscale and imshow functions for the code to run**)
+You should see a Red, Blue, Green, Inverted and Gray version of the image
 **YOU HAVE TO CLOSE THE IMAGES THAT SHOW ON SCREEN FOR THE NEXT IMAGE TO SHOW**

 <br>